tiffanyjoelle/personal_project/README.md

 ## Installation

 Before running this application, you must obtain a key for the VA Facilities API.
-It is an open source API and the dev key is easily obtained here (link to where to get key).
+It is an open source API and the dev key is easily obtained [here](https://developer.va.gov/onboarding/request-sandbox-access).

 This project is compiled using Docker compose.
 To build and run the images locally, make sure you have Docker installed, navigate to the root of Personal_Project, and run:

-(`./run-compose.dev.sh va-api-key`)
+(`./run-compose.dev.sh <va-api-key>`)